Capacity Building Grants

 We believe that when capacity building is successful, it strengthens and improves an organization's ability to achieve its mission, sustain itself over time, and have a quantifiable impact on the community in which it serves.

-The Community Foundation of Greenville welcomes grant requests from established 501(c)(3) tax- exempt agencies (operating two or more years), located within or offering services to the residents of Greenville County, South Carolina.
+The Community Foundation of Greenville welcomes grant requests from established 501(c)(3) tax- exempt agencies (operating two or more years), located within and offering services to the residents of Greenville County, South Carolina.

 Capacity Building funding opportunities may include: